Who we serve

 William Doyle has been in the seafood industry since 1980 and has extensive experience in seafood processing and marketing.
 He is currently involved with shellfish aquaculture as a co-owner of Plymouth Rock Oyster Growers and as a wholesale dealer of shellfish.
 Bill is also a member of the Marine Fisheries Advisory Commission and serves as a liaison between the two groups.
 He holds a degree from the University of Pennsylvania in Organizational Management and Marketing.

 Alex Hay has been part of the Outer Cape seafood industry for over 20 years in retail and wholesale.
 He is currently co-owner and operations director of Mac’s Seafood and the Wellfleet Shellfish Company.
-Alex also serves as a founding board member of Wellfleet Shellfish Promotion and Tasting, Inc. He is a subcommittee member of the Interstate Shellfish Sanitation Conference.
+Alex also served as a founding board member of Wellfleet Shellfish Promotion and Tasting, Inc. He is a subcommittee member of the Interstate Shellfish Sanitation Conference.

 Jonathan “JC” Johnsen is the Natural Resources Enforcement Officer/ Shellfish Constable for the Town of Nantucket.
 He was previously the Assistant Harbormaster for the town.